Diseases & Conditions

 - Age.
 Children adjust to heat more slowly than adults.
 Their bodies are less effective at regulating body heat.

 - Pre-activity hydration status.
 Athletes who start activities in an already dehydrated state are at greater risk for heat injury.
-Factors that can affect your pre-activity hydration status include inadequate rehydration after a previous exercise session, alcohol consumption, rapid weight loss regimes (i.e. wrestling), and fever, vomiting, or diarrhea.
+Factors that can affect your pre-activity hydration status include inadequate rehydration after a previous exercise session, excessive caffeine or alcohol consumption, rapid weight loss regimes (i.e. wrestling), and fever, vomiting, or diarrhea.

 - High body fat.
 Athletes with high body fat have greater difficulty cooling themselves.